 Taking out the nots and won’ts in your words and replacing them with can and wills is a more positive approach, and it takes WAY less than a minute.

-Kudos to you for spending some of your precious minutes to learn how one minute can make a big difference.
-Not go get to achieving your career goals!
+Kudos to you for spending some of your precious minutes to learn how to advance your career one minute at a time.
+Now go get to achieving your career goals!
 You’ve got this!